 Toni Wine started her career as a teenager, collaborating with songwriters at the famous 1650 Broadway in New York (don't call it the Brill Building).
-We started the interview talking about what it was like to write a groovy hit song at the age of 17, and how she ended up performing incognito with Tony Orlando.
+We begin this interview talking about what it was like to write a groovy hit song at the age of 17, and how she ended up performing incognito with Tony Orlando.

-Carl Wiser (SF): "A Groovy Kind of Love," you were very young when that came out, right?
+Carl Wiser (Songfacts): "A Groovy Kind of Love," you were very young when that came out, right?
 Can you tell me all about that song?

 Toni Wine: Well, I was very young.
 Donnie Kirschner signed me when I was 14, to what was then Allegro Music.
 And then later it emerged into Screen Gems, and now it's EMI.
 Carole Bayer and I wrote the song for Screen Gems.
 I was 17, she was 22, and there it was.
 Jack McGraw ran the Screen Gems offices in London.
 He thought it would be a perfect song for The Mindbenders, and they recorded it.
 It was amazing.
 It was Number One for that year, and then a year later it was released in America.
 And it was huge here, also.